 If your parents are concerned about you moving out, our Parents page will help put their minds at ease.
 They may also want to take a look at the parent information on the Counselling & Psychological Services website.

+Congratulations on joining our community at the University of Sydney.
 As you might know, the E12 scheme helps you get into uni with an early conditional offer and specific ATAR cut-offs, and it also provides:

 Resources before you get here

 Explore the websites and resources below so you know where to go for help during challenging times, how to get an extra boost, and what things you can do to make your time as a student the most fun and rewarding in the long run.

 - Online Learning Resources